 Don’t contact the community without first speaking with your Site Coordinator or Rural Education Manager to confirm your rotation.

 In exceptional cases, where being away from home would be a hardship to the resident and their family, rural rotations may be arranged in communities that you can commute to from your home site.
-Speak to your site director regarding this.
+Speak to your Site Director regarding this.
+A Close Proximity Request will need to be submitted.

 You need to submit your request to the residency office for approval.